Persistence preset: Tor state

 Only the part about Entry Guards is on our 2018 roadmap.

-#28 Updated by intrigeri about 2 years ago
+#28 Updated by intrigeri over 2 years ago

 NetworkManager folks are designing something similar to solve a similar problem: https://blogs.gnome.org/lkundrak/2015/12/03/networkmanager-and-privacy-in-the-ipv6-internet/

-#33 Updated by cypherpunks about 1 year ago
+#33 Updated by cypherpunks over 1 year ago

 Wouldn't a temporary solution be to let users have a persistent Tor state if they have Persistence enabled?